-If you’ve noticed your cat shaking its head more than usual recently, it could be caused by several factors.
+If you’ve noticed your cat shaking their head more than usual recently, it could be caused by several factors.
 It could be something really simple, like a scratch, that you can treat at home, or it might be something more serious, like an infection that will require a trip to the vet.

 The 8 Possible Reasons Your Cat Is Shaking Their Head